18F/handbook/CONTRIBUTING.md

 A note to submitters: If you need multiple people to see your PR before it's merged, please add a comment letting reviewers know!

 If you're not sure, ask for a second opinion in #tts-handbook first.

+**If you're reviewing a pull request made using NetlifyCMS**

+Pull requests made using NetlifyCMS should only be reviewed when the label is changed from `netlify-cms/draft` to `netlify-cms/pending_review` or `netlify-cms/pending_publish`.

 ### Using repo specific labels